sudonghua91/MediaRadar-SEC-and-Compustat-Crosswalks/README.md

 We follow a few steps working on the proprietary advertising data:

-Download advertising data from MediaRadar from 2015-2023.
+1. Download advertising data from MediaRadar from 2015-2023.
 Summarize the total media expense (sum of network television, spot television, cable television networks, syndicated television, Spanish-language network television, local radio, national spot radio, network radio, magazine, Sunday magazine, local magazine, Spanish-language magazine, business publication, newspaper, national newspaper, Spanish-language newspaper, outdoor, and internet display) of top 1000 firms ranked by media dollar from Ad$pender (Kantar Media) for 2009-2014.
 Download SEC-CIK-GVKEY link from WRDS.

-Fuzzy match between MediaRadar's firm names and SEC's firm names using the R codes.
+2. Fuzzy match between MediaRadar's firm names and SEC's firm names using the R codes.
 We do this for each year.
 Generate "match1_year.dta" - "match14_year.dta" due to the limitation of R's memory size and then append for each year in Stata.
 (See
 Stata codes)

-In R, we need to merge original data with clean names for each year for both MediaRadar (with ad info) and SEC (with GVKEY).
+3. In R, we need to merge original data with clean names for each year for both MediaRadar (with ad info) and SEC (with GVKEY).

-Drop name duplicates for each year.
+4. Drop name duplicates for each year.
 Duplicates are sometimes due to subsidiaries of a parent.
 We sum ad expenses for each GVKEY considering only parent firms.

-Merge original MediaRadar and SEC filings to the matched names.
+5. Merge original MediaRadar and SEC filings to the matched names.

-Go to fill these values into the missing values in Compustat.
+6. Go to fill these values into the missing values in Compustat.
 Drop those observations not included in Compustat.

-Reference:
+References:

 Seo, T. (2025).
 Two Persistent Trees: Advertising and the Cross Section of Equity Returns.